 the playrooms and reception and on the website.

 The proprietor of Little Crickets recognise regular, planned and accountable supervision, which is

-a two-way process, offers support and develops the knowledge, skills and values of an individual,
+a two-way process, that offers support and develops the knowledge, skills and values of an individual,

 group or team.
 We see its purpose is to monitor the progress of professional practice and to help